johann-petrak/johann-petrak.github.com/index.md

 of the [Computer Science Department](http://www.sheffield.ac.uk/dcs).
 Enthusiastic [developer of open source software](https://profile.codersrank.io/user/johann-petrak/).

-I am currently working in [a project](https://ofai.github.io/femdwell/) that analyses the behaviour of visitors of a large Austrian news site and how the discourse in the online discussion forums influences the interaction with the site.
+Most recently I have been working on [a project](https://ofai.github.io/femdwell/) that analyses the behaviour of visitors of a large
-I am also working on approaches for estimating semantic similarity between texts, machine learning approaches to tagging of text and large-scale multilingual entity recognition and disambiguation.
+Austrian news site and how the discourse in the online discussion forums influences the interaction with the site and on a project that uses NLP to find abuse directed at journalists on Twitter)

-I am part of the core development team that develops the [GATE NLP framework](http://gate.ac.uk/) and main designer and developer of the [Python gatenlp package](https://github.com/GateNLP/python-gatenlp/) and have developed and contributed to a number of GATE plugins and other GATE related software as well as a number of other open-source projects.
+I am part of the core development team that develops the [GATE NLP framework](http://gate.ac.uk/) and main designer and developer of the Python [GateNLP](https://github.com/GateNLP/python-gatenlp/) package and have developed and contributed to a number of GATE plugins and other GATE related software as well as many other open-source projects.

 I am interested in a wide range of research topics, including machine learning approaches for text tagging, learning to rank and metric learning, approaches to natural language processing